Recently updated on November 30th, 2024 at 11:18 am

 Representation: Main F/F relationship, Bisexual main character with anxiety, Chinese-American love interest, Black sapphic side character, Puerto Rican, American trans side character, Gay Jewish side character, Gay black side character, Pansexual black side character, Czech side character

 The Seven Husbands of Evelyn Hugo is a must-read for fans of historical fiction.
-I’m not surprised to see this book voted into the top 12 as this book is a Sunday Times Bestseller and went viral online.
+I’m not surprised this book made the top 12.
+It is a Sunday Times Bestseller and went viral online.

 Evelyn Hugo is one of the best bisexual characters.
 This book has so much hype but it 100% lives up to it.